Online Lecture Series

 offered virtually via Zoom and free of charge

-By José H. Leal, Ph.D., Science Director and Curator, Bailey-Matthews National Shell Museum
+By Dr. José H. Leal, Ph.D., Science Director and Curator, Bailey-Matthews National Shell Museum

 Introduction by Bailey-Matthews National Shell Museum Executive Director Sam Ankerson, including an update on the Shell Museum

-About the Speaker: Dr. José H. Leal is the Science Director and Curator at the National Shell Museum, and was the Museum's Director between 1996 and 2013.
-Dr. Leal received his PhD in Marine Biology and Fisheries from the University of Miami.
-His love for shells and sea life goes back to his childhood years in Rio de Janeiro, Brazil.
-He was an Assistant Editor for Sea Frontiers Magazine (Miami), a Visiting Professor at the Muséum National d'Histoire Naturelle (Paris), and Postdoctoral Fellow at the Smithsonian Institution's National Museum of Natural History (Washington, DC).
-Dr. Leal holds honorary faculty positions at the University of Miami and Florida Gulf Coast University (Fort Myers), where he is an affiliate member of the Coastal Watershed Institute.
-He is also a past president of the American Malacological Society and of Conchologists of America, a past board member of the Florida Association of Museums, an Accreditation Peer Reviewer for the American Alliance of Museums, and editor of The Nautilus.
+José H. Leal, Ph.D. is the Science Director and Curator of the Bailey-Matthews National Shell Museum.
+Dr. Leal received his Ph.D. in Marine Biology and Fisheries from the University of Miami and has served as an Assistant Editor for Sea Frontiers Magazine, a Visiting Professor at the Muséum National d'Histoire Naturelle, and Postdoctoral Fellow at the Smithsonian Institution National Museum of Natural History.
+He holds honorary faculty positions at the University of Miami and Florida Gulf Coast University, is a past president of the American Malacological Society and of Conchologists of America, and is currently editor of The Nautilus journal of malacology.